-7.3.
-Incorporating credibility into minimum bias
+7.3 Incorporating Credibility into Minimum Bias

 Although the overall predictive performance without any credibility adjustments was very good, there are reasons to explore credibility.
-In some sparsely populated classes for License Field, rating variables might be so unreliable as to lead to adverse selection problems in real-world applications.
+In some sparsely populated classes for License Field, rating variables might be so unreliable as to lead to adverse selection problems in real world applications.

-In the previous example, the p-values for the rating factors in the log-Poisson were all infinitesimally low (the largest p-value ~ $10^{-204}$ ).
-This is likely due to the problematic general phenomenon that p-values always tend to implode with very large volumes of data, such as the volume in the example.
-In stark contrast, most of the p-values for the log-Gaussian and log-gamma models were high, from 1% to approaching 100%.
-Whether these p-value results indicate that any of the likelihood selections are valid, or whether they do not, they demonstrate the generally awkward nature of trying to use p-values and class consolidation to handle the lack of credibility in sparsely populated classes.
+In the previous example, the p-values for the rating factors in the Log-Poisson were all infinitesimally low (the largest p-value $\sim 10^{-204}$).
+This is likely due to the problematic general phenomenon that p-values tend to always implode with very large volumes of data, such as the volume in the example.
+In stark contrast, most of the p-values for the Log-Gaussian and Log-Gamma models were high, from 1% to approaching 100%.
+Whether these p-value results indicate any of the likelihood selections are valid, or not, they demonstrate the generally awkward nature of trying to use p-values and class consolidation to handle the lack of credibility in sparsely populated classes.

-Rather than attempt a p-value-based class consolidation, we will explore the impact of a very simple credibility adjustment for minimum bias.
-We select the very simple form $Z{j,i_j} = \frac{P{j,i_j}}{P{j,i_j} + K}$ , where $P{j,i_j}$ is the number of records in which the $i_j$ class for classification dimension j and $K \ge 0$ is a judgmental selection.
-Table 7.3 shows that this simple credibility adjustment tends only to erode overall predictive value for this large data set, with only truly predictive variables included.
+Rather than attempt a p-value based class consolidation, we will explore the impact of a very simple credibility adjustment for Minimum Bias.
+We select the very simple form $Z{j,i_j} = \frac{P{j,i_j}}{P{i,i_j} + K}$ where

+P{j,i_j} is the number of records where the i_j class for classification dimension j and $K \ge 0$ is a judgmental selection.
+Table 3 shows that this simple credibility adjustment only tends to erode overall predictive value for this large dataset with only truly predictive variables included.